kingstinct/react-native-healthkit/README.md

   const lastWorkout = Healthkit.useMostRecentWorkout();
 ```

+## A note on Apple Documentation

+We're striving to do as straight a mapping as possible to the Native Libraries.
+This means that in most cases the Apple Documentation makes sense.
+However, when it comes to the Healthkit [Metadata Keys](https://developer.apple.com/documentation/healthkit/samples/metadata_keys) the documentation doesn't actually reflect the serialized values.
+For example HKMetadataKeyExternalUUID in the documentation serializes to HKExternalUUID - which is what we use.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.